NaokiTM/dotfiles/README.md

 - To undo all stowing (while still in the dotfiles directory) run: ```` stow -D */ ````

 ## Installing stuff:
-- Installing all the programs listed below means that there won't be missing dependencies, so should be done to avoid things breaking.
+- Installing all the programs listed below means that there won't be missing dependencies for the config files, so should be done to avoid things breaking.
+- Also just useful for myself for later replication when it's all in one place.
 - To use images as logos in fastfetch, we need to install kitty since other terminals don't always support images, and also Imagemagick to allow for images to be generated.

 ### Polybar